Lemmings (series): Lemmings Touch

 Lemmings Touch was released for PlayStation Vita on 27 May 2014, developed by D3T.
 It features controls designed to utilize the touchscreen, as well as fully 3D-rendered Lemmings, for whom a set of costumes can be unlocked.

 Some of the game's new levels feature Mischievous Lemmings, who behave like regular Lemmings but cause the level to fail if they reach the exit.
 The game also incorporates side objectives that reward the player with an in-game currency, which is used to access the aforementioned costume items.

 Each level also has a star rating, which gauges the player's performance and determines when more levels are unlocked.
 Trophies are also available to be earned by completing specified tasks in the game.

 Lemmings: The Puzzle Adventure

 Lemmings: The Puzzle Adventure is an iteration of the series released by Exient studio Sad Puppy for iOS and Android in December 2018 under the title Lemmings.
 This iteration of the series is designed in portrait mode and is controlled via the touchscreen.
 The game uses a free-to-play model, incorporating an "energy" system wherein the skills cost energy to use but are otherwise unlimited in use, and includes in-app purchases.
-The game features the Tribes as a set of collectible characters that are consistently released over time.
+The game features the Tribes as sets of collectible characters that are consistently released over time.

 In updates, the game was renamed Lemmings: The Puzzle Adventure and received additional features; examples include an experience system, seasonal updates, and sets of new levels.
-An update released in 2024 implemented a feature that allows users to create and share levels, named the Creatorverse.
+In 2024, an update was released which implemented a feature, named the Creatorverse, that allows users to create and share levels.